The State of Roads

 County Road Investment Plan

-The County Road Association (CRA) of Michigan has released the Michigan County Road Investment Plan, which provides a realistic picture for restoring the 75% of Michigan roads and 52% of bridges under county jurisdiction.
+style=The County Road Association (CRA) of Michigan has released the 2023 Michigan County Road Investment Plan, which provides a realistic picture for restoring the 75% of Michigan roads and 52% of bridges under county jurisdiction.

-CRA has established the same restoration goal for county roads as the Michigan Department of Transportation (MDOT) is utilizing:
+CRA has established the same restoration goal for county roads as the Michigan Department of Transportation (MDOT):

 Click here to read the full 2021 County Road Investment Plan.